 Regardless recurring throwbacks, technological developments and better understanding of physiological pathways and valid targets have led to a whole series of new projects in industry, resulting in an increasing number of mAbs in clinical trials.
-Currently about 200 different antibody-based candidate therapeutics are in clinical trials targeting about 70 different molecules.
+Hundreds of different antibody-based candidate therapeutics are currently at different stages of pre-clinical and clinical development.
 Presumably one or several antibodies against each relevant target are developed concurrently at different companies.

 Monoclonal Antibodies Approved for Diagnostic Application

 Monoclonal antibodies are also used as highly specific diagnostic tools.
 The first approved in vivo radio-labelled mAb diagnostic product was OncoScint® in 1992 (a mAb targeting for the tumour associated glycoprotein 72 antigen, a cell surface protein generally over-expressed in colorectal cancers, labelled with the radioisotope Indium-111) for detection and evaluation of cancers.

 Other examples were MyoScint® (a mAb targeting for myosin, labelled with the radioisotope Indium-111) for cardiac imaging, OncoTrac® (a mAb for the detection of lung cancer, labelled with the radioisotope Technetium-99), and CEA-Scan® (a murine monoclonal Fab element, joint to a radioactive Technetinum-99 label approved as imaging agent in metastatic colorectal cancer).

 Polyclonal Antibody Preparations for Therapeutic Application